Mary Lena Faulk

+Early life and amateur career

-Faulk was born in Chipley, Florida.
-At the age of 14 she moved to Thomasville, Georgia, where she won three consecutive Georgia Women's Amateur Matchplay Championships from 1946 to 1948.
+In 1926, Faulk was born in Chipley, Florida.
+At the age of 14 she moved to Thomasville, Georgia with her family.
+She won three consecutive Georgia Women's Amateur Matchplay Championships from 1946 to 1948.

 In 1953, Faulk won the U.S. Women's Amateur.
-In 1954 she lost in the semi-finals to Mickey Wright.
-That year she was a member of the U.S. team that defeated Great Britain to win the Curtis Cup and in Georgia, she won the state's 1954 Medal Play Championship.
+In 1954, she lost in the semi-finals to Mickey Wright.
+She was also a member of the U.S. team that defeated Great Britain to win the 1954 Curtis Cup.
+Meanwhile in Georgia, she won the state's 1954 Medal Play Championship.

+Professional career

-Faulk turned professional in 1955 and in her rookie year on the LPGA Tour finished second at the U.S. Women's Open.
+In 1955, Faulk turned professional.
+In her rookie year on the LPGA Tour finished second at the U.S. Women's Open.
 She retired from the pro tour in 1965 having won 10 tournaments including the Women's Western Open which was then one of the women's major golf championships.

-She taught golf for many years at clubs in Georgia and Colorado Springs, Colorado.
+Faulk taught golf for many years at clubs in Georgia and Colorado Springs, Colorado.
 For some time she operated a women's apparel store in Southern Pines, North Carolina with fellow golfer Peggy Kirk Bell.

+Personal life

+In 1995, Faulk died.
+She lived in Delray Beach, Florida during her later years.

+Awards and honors

 In 1993, Faulk was inducted into the Georgia Golf Hall of Fame.
-She was living in Delray Beach, Florida, when she died in 1995.